ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

 ...
 ```

 As we can see cni plugin is not initialized.
-But what is cni plugin.
+But what is cni plugin?

 > CNI stands for Container Networking Interface.
 It is a standard for defining how network connectivity is established and managed between containers, as well as between containers and the host system in a container runtime environment.
 Kubernetes uses CNI plugins to implement networking for pods.

 > A CNI plugin is a binary executable that is responsible for configuring the network interfaces and routes of a container or pod.
 It communicates with the container runtime (such as Docker or CRI-O) to set up networking for the container or pod.

-As we can see kubelet can't configure network for pod by himself (or with the help of containerd).
-Same as with containers, to configure network kubelet use some 'protocol' to communicate with 'someone' who can configure networ.
+As we can see kubelet can't configure the network for a pod by himself (or with the help of containerd).
+Same as with containers, to configure a network kubelet uses some 'protocol' to communicate with 'someone' who can configure a network.

-Now, we will configure the cni plugin for our kubelet.
+Now, we will configure the cni plugin.

-First of all we need to download that plugin
+First of all, we need to download that plugin

 ```bash
 wget -q --show-progress --https-only --timestamping \
   https://github.com/containernetworking/plugins/releases/download/v0.9.1/cni-plugins-linux-amd64-v0.9.1.tgz
 ```

-Now, we will create proper folders structure for our plugin
+Now, we will create proper folders structure
 ```bash
 sudo mkdir -p \
   /etc/cni/net.d \